echogarden-project/echogarden/README.md

 ## Interfacing with the system

-Currently, the tools are accessible mainly through a [command-line interface](docs/CLI.md), which enables powerful customization and is especially useful for long-running bulk operations.
+Currently, tools are accessible mainly through a [command-line interface](docs/CLI.md), which enables powerful customization and is especially useful for long-running bulk operations.

 Development of more graphical and interactive tooling is [currently ongoing](https://github.com/echogarden-project/echogarden/issues/28).